mellertson/CBlockSocket/Readme.md

-#       STATIC LIBRARY : BlockingSocket
+#       BlockingSocket - C++ Library

-This static library enables applications to communicate over the internet or local networks using the TCP/IP protocol.
+This library enables applications to communicate over the internet or local networks using the TCP/IP protocol.
 It's object-oriented and developed in C++.
 It depends on the MFC libraries.